 Another section featured Manzanar, which is the infamous internment camp from the county’s history.

 There was even an exhibit dedicated to Mary Austin, who was the famous author that lived right down the street and wrote about the area.

 I found myself just taking my time walking through the rooms and looking at the unique displays.

-After spending time in here, I headed to the outdoor displays they have as well.
+After spending time here, I headed to the outdoor displays they have as well.

 The outdoor section is designed to show many of the different pieces of farming equipment and machinery in general from the last century.

-When you are visiting the museum, be sure to also stop by Mary Austin’s house as well, which is located only a block from the museum.
+When you are visiting the museum, be sure to also stop by Mary Austin’s house , which is located only a block from the museum.